 Perhaps one of the most effective ways to determine whether or not your plaster walls may contain asbestos is to find any construction and renovation dates for the building.
 If the build year is between 1920 and 1990, the risks are very high, so it’s always a good idea to consider hiring a professional to inspect your building materials.
 If the renovation year of your home falls between 1920 and 2000, it’s also very likely that there could be dangerous levels of asbestos in your plaster walls.
 In addition, any plaster walls labeled as “fire-rated” are also more likely to contain asbestos.

-If you happen to have access to the detailed building records of your house’s construction and renovations, you may be able to determine the risk of asbestos contamination just by the brands of plaster used.
-A few of the known asbestos-contaminated plaster brands along with their production dates include:
+If you have access to the detailed building records of your house’s construction and renovations, you may be able to determine the risk of asbestos contamination just by the brands of plaster used.
+A few of the known asbestos-contaminated plaster brands and with their production dates include: